Lit Hub’s Fall 2019 Nonfiction Preview: Politics

 Grove, Nov.
 5

 “Big Finance” is such a ubiquitous talking point that its intricate history has often been blotted out by the rhetoric of those today who are either “for” or “against” everything it represents.
 For a time, the Panama and Paradise Papers reignited interest in the shadowy universe of offshore tax havens.
-In
+In The Finance Curse, Nicholas Shaxson explores what happens when finance goes unfettered and the drive for competition becomes something sinister, taking away wealth instead of creating it.

 Ian Haney López, Merge Left: Fusing Race and Class, Winning Elections, and Saving America